opengauss-mirror/docs/content/en/docs/Developerguide/create-table-partition.md

 -   Query performance can be improved drastically in certain situations, particularly when most of the heavily accessed rows of the table are in a single partition or a small number of partitions.
 Partitioning narrows the range of data search and improves data access efficiency.
 -   In the case of an insert or update operation on most portions of a single partition, performance can be improved by taking advantage of continuous scan of that partition instead of partitions scattered across the whole table.
 -   Frequent loading or deletion operations on records in a separate partition can be accomplished by reading or removing that partition.
-It also entirely avoids the  **VACUUM**  overload caused by bulk  **DELETE**  operations \(only for range partitioning\).
+It also entirely avoids the **VACUUM** overload caused by bulk **DELETE** operations \(Hash partitions cannot be deleted.\).

 ## Precautions<a name="en-us_topic_0283136653_en-us_topic_0237122119_en-us_topic_0059777586_s0bb17f15d73a4d978ef028b2686e0f7a"></a>